 Huazhen Fang is Assistant Professor of Mechanical Engineering at the University of Kansas, USA, where he leads the Information & Smart Systems Laboratory.
 He received the Ph.D. from the University of California, San Diego (2014), M.Sc. from the University of Saskatchewan, Canada, (2009), and B.Eng. from Northwestern Polytechnic University, China (2006).
 His research interests lie in control and estimation theory with application to energy storage system management, energy-aware system control and cooperative robotics.
 His work has been published in over 50 peer-reviewed journal and conference articles and three U.S. patents.
 He has received the Wesley G. Cramer Mechanical Engineering Faculty Award and Miller Scholar Award at the University of Kansas and the awards of Outstanding Reviewer or Review of the Year from Automatica, IEEE Transactions on Cybernetics, and ASME Journal of Dynamic Systems, Measurement and Control.

-Geoffrey Hammond is Professor of Mechanical Engineering at the University of Bath (UK), and was founder Director of its Institute for Sustainable Energy & the Environment (I•SEE).
+Geoffrey Hammond is Professor Emeritus in the Department of Mechanical Engineering at the University of Bath (UK), and was founder Director of University’s Institute for Sustainable Energy & the Environment (I•SEE).
 He is a mechanical engineer with a multidisciplinary background, including environmental engineering and business management.
 His research interests are mainly concerned with the technology assessment of energy systems, industrial decarbonisation, and transition pathways to a low carbon future.
 He was the co-originator of the 'Inventory of Carbon and Energy' (ICE), now widely used internationally by practitioners for the calculation of the ‘carbon footprints’ for products and in construction.
-His publications in the field of sustainable energy and the environment have been awarded the Dufton Silver Medal, the George Stephenson Prize, and the James Watt Medal.
+His publications in the field of sustainable energy and the environment have been awarded the Dufton Silver Medal, the George Stephenson Prize, the James Watt Medal, and the Baker Medal.
+He was awarded a higher doctorate degree [Doctor of Science (DSc)] by the University of Bath in 2019 in recognition of his published work in this area.
 In parallel with his main post at the University of Bath, he held an Honorary Professorship in Sustainable Bioenergy at the University of Nottingham (2010-2016) in recognition of collaborative research.
 In recent years he has advised the UK Government’s the Department of Business, Energy and Industrial Strategy, Department for Environment, Food and Rural Affairs, the Government Office for Science, and their independent Committee on Climate Change.

 received the Ph.D. degree in electrical engineering from Aalborg University, Aalborg, Denmark, in 2014.
 In 2013, he spent three months as a Visiting Scholar at Texas A&M University, USA.
 Since the completion of the Ph.D. study, Dr. Yang has been with the Department of Energy Technology, Aalborg University, where he is now an Associate Professor.
 His current research is centered on grid integration of renewable energies, in particular, photovoltaics, power electronic converter design, analysis and control, and reliability in power electronics and systems.